 You can talk to your doctor about:

-These are signs that something more serious is going on.
+These are signs that something isn’t right.
 You or the people around you should act quickly.

 For more information on getting support for drug and alcohol use, see Finding support.

 It can be a bit weird adjusting back to life outside your bubble, so we’ve pulled togther a few key tips to help you out if you choose to use drugs.

 For Mental Health Awareness Week, we talked to Phil Glaser, one of the team behind The Level, about how your state of mind has a bigger impact on your trip than you might think.